TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 # Becoming a TUfast Developer
-Trage zu TUfast bei und verbessere den Alltag der Studierenden und Mitarbeiter der TU Dresden! 🌟

 Wir Organisieren das Projekt im [Project-Board](https://github.com/orgs/TUfast-TUD/projects/1).
 Dort findest du ToDos - erhalten durch eigene Ziele und Nutzerfeedback.
-Alternativ kannst du auch eigene Features Vorschlagen - wir freuen uns über kreative Ideen!
+Alternativ kannst du auch eigene Features Vorschlagen - wir freuen uns über kreative Ideen! **Achtung**: Das Project-board ist nicht immer aktuell.

 ## Kommunikation
 **Bitte sprich mit uns ab, bevor du neue Features implementierst**.
 Wir kommunizieren über einen [Matrix-Raum](https://matrix.to/#/#tu-fast:tu-dresden.de).
 Dort kannst du dich über dein TU-Login anmelden.
 Ansonsten auch gerne Issues nutzen.

 ## How to contribute code (as a non-TUfast-member)
-We are using gitflow-workflow (simple [Tutorial]( https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow)).
+We are using the standard gitflow-workflow (simple [Tutorial]( https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow)).
 In short: Create a fork.
 In you fork, create a feature-branch from the develop-branch.
 Implement your code there.
 If you are done, create a PR on the develop-branch of this upstream repository.
 Hotfixes should be committed to main-branch directly.

 You can use [GitHub CodeSpaces](https://github.com/features/codespaces) for easy contribution.

-Steps to contribute a feature (as a non-TUfast-member):
+Steps to contribute a feature (as a non-TUfast-teammember):
 1. Create a fork from this repo.
 2. Create a local clone of your fork `git clone <url-of-your-repo>`
 3. Checkout develop branch `git checkout develop`